makrai/notes/jing-2505-melt-emo-multimod-llm.md

 * Multimodal EmotionLines Dataset (MELD) [16], built from “Friends”, comprises 1,433 dialogues and 13,708 utterances.
 Each utterance is
 * seven categories (Joy, Sadness, Fear, Anger, Surprise, Disgust, Neutral) based
-  * majority vote among three annotators.
+  * majority vote among three annotators
 * MELT is derived from MELD using the following steps:
   * utterances shorter than one second were excluded, as
-    * classifying short speech remains a significant challenge in SER [17, 18].
-      [17] M. D. Pell and S. A. Kotz,
+    * classifying short speech remains a significant challenge in SER [17, 18] [17] M. D. Pell and S. A. Kotz,
-      “On the time course of vocal emotion recognition,” PlOS one, vol. 6, no.  11, p. e27256, 2011.
+      “On the time course of vocal emotion recognition,” PlOS one, vol. 6, no.  11, p. e27256, 2011
       [18] P. Kumawat and A.  Routray
       “Applying tdnn architectures for
-        analyzing duration dependencies on speech emotion recognition.” in Interspeech, 2021, pp.  3410–3414.
+        analyzing duration dependencies on speech emotion recognition.” in Interspeech, 2021, pp.  3410–3414
-  * we excluded characters whose names do not provide enough context for GPT-4o to maintain consistency.
+  * we excluded characters whose names do not provide enough context for GPT-4o to maintain consistency
-    * 260 unique characters in the training set and 100 in the test set, with some overlap.
+    * 260 unique characters in the training set and 100 in the test set, with some overlap
-    * Certain characters, such as “1st Customer” and “Receptionist,” lack clear identifiers like names or gender in the textual modality, which conflicted with the prompt design guidelines in Section 2.3.
+    * Certain characters, such as “1st Customer” and “Receptionist,” lack clear identifiers like names or gender in the textual modality, which conflicted with the prompt design guidelines in Section 2.3

 ## 2.2.
 GPT Model Selection

 * We utilize the OpenAI API 1 to access the ‘gpt-4o-2024-08-06’ model with a temperature of 1.0 for speech emotion annotation.
 For simplicity, ‘GPT-4o’ is used throughout the following sections.
 GPT-4o, with its
 * October 2023 knowledge base cutoff 2 , integrates updated data, reducing
 * ie no reliance on fine-tuning or retrieval-augmented generation (RAG) [8]